gomson/vicsydev/faster_exceptions.md

 posted Feb 11th 2017, 02:00 am

 ### preramble
 I've often dreamt of being able to implement green threads, exceptions and more from user code without pulling my hair out in the process.
 There are so many ideas I would like to play around with, so much room for exploration.
-One of the ideas I've been playing around with is implementing faster throw and catch using jump tables.
+One of the ideas I've been playing around with is implementing throw and catch using jump tables.
 Unfortunately, most languages fail to even make this possible; and fewer still make it easy.
+This post describes an implementation of this idea in [Lispy Forth](https://github.com/codr4life/lifoo).

 ### Lisp
 Even Common Lisp, the supposed king of customisation; fails the test by making general purpose code translation too difficult.
 Wrapping code around forms is fine; but as soon as the need to transform unknown code on statement level arises, it turns into a [tar pit](http://quickdocs.org/cl-cont/api).

 ### [Lifoo](https://github.com/codr4life/lifoo)
-One advantage of simple syntax is that it makes it easier to pull these kinds of tricks.
-And one advantage of writing an [embedded Forth](https://github.com/codr4life/lifoo) with macro support that compiles to linear Lisp code is that we finally get a chance to beat exceptions using jump tables, without the ceremony.
+One advantage of Forth syntax is that it's linear nature makes it possible to pull these kinds of tricks.
+Using a [Lispy Forth](https://github.com/codr4life/lifoo) with macro support turns possible into trivial.

 ```
 CL-USER> (lifoo:lifoo-repl)